 Montgomery (Bowness Road) Main Streets construction

-The City has developed a streetscape master plan for Bowness (Montgomery) Road N.W. based on citizen and stakeholder feedback, technical analysis, and financial considerations.
+The City has developed a streetscape master plan for Bowness (Montgomery) Road N.W. based on feedback, technical analysis, and financial considerations.
 The plan supports the needs identified by the community and provides a vision that guides the detailed design and construction phases.

 The final design for the Bowness Road Main Street project includes: